 - The wind blowing the sail that represents the strengths of the team

-- The anchor that represents the things that are holding the team back
+- The anchor represents the things that are holding the team back or delaying progress (areas of weakness, silos, etc.)

 Once the board is full, begin discussing as a team which ideas are most important and how identified risks can be mitigated.
 If your team uses agile principles in addition to design thinking, you could also refer to our agile retrospective templates.